dmeremyanin/normalizr/README.md

   normalize :first_name, :last_name, :about # with default normalizers
   normalize :email, with: :downcase

+  # you can use default and custom normalizers together
+  normalize :middle_name, with: [:default, :titleize]

   # supports `normalize_attribute` and `normalize_attributes` as well
   normalize_attribute :skype